John Patten, Baron Patten: House of Lords

 Patten was created a life peer as Baron Patten of Wincanton in the County of Somerset on 17 June 1997.
 In 2013, Patten voted against the Marriage (Same Sex Couples) Act 2013.

 Family

-He is married to the businesswoman Louise Patten and they have one daughter, Mary-Claire, married to Daniel Lloyd Johnson of Essex.
+He is married to the businesswoman Louise Patten, whom he taught at St Hugh's College, Oxford, and they have one daughter, Mary-Claire, married to Daniel Lloyd Johnson of Essex.

 Other work

 He was on the governing body of Abingdon School from 1983 to 1986.
 He has been a senior advisor to Charterhouse Capital Partners since 2001.